stevekfrey/steering-api/README.md

 - Highly regulated industries, like finance, government, medicine
 - Enterprises that just want more reliable internal tooling, or customer-facing AIs
 - Media and gaming companies
-- Startups working on characters or consumer interactions, like elderly care, therapy, coaches and education
+- Startups working on characters or consumer interactions, like elderly care, therapy, coaches and education, agents (coding, planning…)

 # API Documentation